 Hello Selfie Miami

-Hello Selfie is a performance about gender and the selfie phenomenon.
+Kate Durbin’s Hello Selfie is a performance about gender, self-objectification, and the selfie phenomenon.
 First performed for Perform Chinatown in Los Angeles (2014), and with a visual aesthetic informed by Tumblr culture of the time, the piece consists of performers covered in hello kitty stickers taking selfies in a public space for an hour straight.
-They uploaded the selfies in real time to a FB event wall, in one of the first performance artworks to happen both IRL and on social media simultaneously.
+They uploaded the selfies in real time to a FB event wall, in the first performance artwork to happen both IRL and on social media simultaneously.
+Durbin’s artwork was also the first piece to explicitly explore the contemporary selfie phenomenon as a phenomenon.

 In meatspace, the performers ignored the IRL audience in the spirit of what Durbin calls "passive aggressive performance art."
 The IRL audience became a part of the piece by taking their own selfies within the space of the performance.